BaseMax/face-emotion-detection-web-live/README.md

-# Face Emotion Detection Web App Live
+# Real-Time Emotion Detection

-This is a simple web-based application that detects emotions from images using **face-api.js**.
+This is a simple web-based application that detects emotions from video feeds or images using **face-api.js**.
 It leverages pre-trained deep learning models to analyze facial expressions and categorize them into emotions such as **happy**, **sad**, **surprised**, **angry**, and more.

 ## Features

-- **Upload Image**: Upload an image from your device to detect emotions.
+- **Real-Time Emotion Detection**: Detect emotions directly from the webcam feed.
-- **Real-Time Emotion Detection**: Automatically detects the dominant emotion from the uploaded image.
+- **Multiple Emotions**: Displays the emotion with the highest confidence score and overlays detected faces on the video feed.
-- **Multiple Emotions**: Displays the emotion with the highest confidence score.
+- **Error Handling**: Provides a warning message if the webcam is unavailable or permission is denied.

 ## Technology Stack

 - **HTML5**: For the webpage structure.
 - **CSS3**: For styling the app.
-- **JavaScript**: For handling image processing and emotion detection.
+- **JavaScript**: For handling video feed and emotion detection logic.
 - **face-api.js**: A library for face detection and emotion recognition based on deep learning.

 ## Setup Instructions